-- To heated pan add butter (portion for the fish) and shallots.
+- To heated pan add butter (portion for the tofu) and shallots.
 Saute until shallots are soft, ~2 minutes.
 Stir in flour until no dry spots remain.
 Add stock and mustard while whisking.
 Add thyme sprigs.
 Bring to a simmer and continue cooking until sauce is thick, 1 to 2 minutes.

 Good, only the measurements for the sauce for 2 servings were off.
 Had to use more cream and more stock to get any sauce.0 Helpful

 Delicious and great for guests!
 Will definitely make the effort to find a softer variety of kale next time.
 Also, my hubris led to the fish falling apart when I tried to remove it from the enameled cast iron pan...so the recipe's insistence on nonstick was probably for the best.0 Helpful